Back to Blog.

 What Is Qualified Small Business Stock (QSBS)?

 QSBS is a tax benefit available under Section 1202 of the Internal Revenue Code.
-If specific QSBS requirements are met, stockholders can exclude from federal taxes up to 100% of their capital gains from the sale of their stock in your company, subject to a limit of $10 million (or more in some instances).
-The primary purpose of the QSBS exemption is to incentivize investment in small, high-growth companies, particularly in industries such as tech, biotech, climate-tech and life sciences.
+If specific QSBS requirements are met, stockholders can exclude from federal taxes up to 100% their capital gains from the sale of their stock in your company, subject to exclusion limits and holding period requirements.

 Key Requirements of QSBS Include:

-- The stock must be purchased directly from a C-corporation (i.e., originally-issued stock), with limited exceptions discussed below;
+• C-corp: The stock must be purchased directly from a C-corporation (i.e., originally-issued stock), with limited exceptions discussed below.

-- The issuing company must be a “Qualified Small Business” that meets specific criteria when the stock is issued; and
+• Qualified Small Business: The issuing company must be a “Qualified Small Business” that meets specific criteria when the stock is issued.

 Why Qualified Small Business Stock Is a Game-Changer for Startup Founders and Investors

-The founders and investors holding QSBS can receive a significant tax break when your startup has a successful exit—whether through an M&A exit or following an initial public offering (IPO).
+The founders and investors holding QSBS can receive a significant tax break when your startup has a successful exit, whether through an M&A exit or following an initial public offering (IPO).
 QSBS also makes early-stage investments more attractive for investors due to the potential for significant federal tax savings upon a successful exit.
-QSBS is one of the main reasons why most venture capital firms insist on investing in C corporations.
+QSBS is one of the primary reasons why most venture capital firms prefer to invest in C corporations.
 To wit, we often see venture capital investors require that the target company convert to a C corporation as a condition of their investment.

-Imagine selling your company after holding QSBS for five years.
+Imagine selling your company after holding QSBS for the minimum holding period.
 If you meet the QSBS criteria, your tax savings on that sale could be enormous, reducing your federal capital gains tax to zero in certain circumstances.

 How to Qualify for Qualified Small Business Stock: Requirements for the Issuing Company